-(#713)If a Co-TDMA sharing AP does not receive a responsefrom a polled AP, the Co-TDMA sharing AP shall consider that the polled AP does not wish to receive a time allocation from the Co-TDMA sharing AP during the current TXOP.TXOP allocation phase
+(#713)If a Co-TDMA coordinating AP does not receive a (#987)Co-TDMA ICR from a polled AP, the Co-TDMA coordinating AP shall consider that the polled AP does not wish to receive a time allocation from the Co-TDMA coordinating AP during the current TXOP.

+(#825)In a Co-TDMA TB ICF, a Co-TDMA coordinating AP shall not allocate an RU to a polled AP outside of the overlapping portion of the BSS bandwidths of the two APs.

+The bandwidth of the PPDU carrying a Co-TDMA NTB ICF shall not exceed the overlapping portion of the BSS bandwidths of the two APs.

+NOTE—When performing a Co-TDMA agreement, an AP that receives a MAPC Negotiation Request frame can determine the overlapping BSS bandwidth based on the bandwidth configuration information included in the Bandwidth Control field (see Figure 9-zz6 (Bandwidth Control field format)).

+37.13.2.3.4 TXOP allocation phase

-(#3444)To(#3170) allocate a portion of (#1710)an obtained TXOP, the Co-TDMA sharing AP shall transmit an MU-RTS TXS Trigger frame (#687)with TXS Mode field equal to 2 to a coordinated AP that is not colocated(#3326) with the Co-TDMA sharing AP.
+(#3444)To(#3170) allocate a portion of (#1710)an obtained TXOP, the Co-TDMA coordinating AP shall transmit an MU-RTS TXS Trigger frame, (#687)with TXS Mode field equal to 2, (#3603)only to a polled AP that is not colocated(#3326) with the Co-TDMA coordinating AP and from which the Co-TDMA coordinating AP has received a Co-TDMA ICR with the TXOP Sharing Solicited field set to 1.

 (#691)The time allocation to the Co-TDMA coordinated AP shall start at the end of the PPDU that contains the MU-RTS TXS Trigger frame.